This man is running Russia's newest propaganda effort in the U.S. — or at least he’s trying to

 Malkevich told NBC News that the rally had been called off because he had been denied a permit to film.
 In a blog post earlier in the week, Malkevich claimed “the local police and special services, including the CIA, have been informed of the neighborhood with Russian journalists” and that the Metro police had “categorically denied” the permit.

 USA Really has a variety of links to Russia.
-The domain name for USA Really was registered privately from a Russian address, and promoted by The Federal News Agency, which is allegedly owned by “Putin’s Chef,” restaurateur oligarch Yevgeny Prigozhin, who was among 13 Russians indicted by Special Counsel Robert Mueller for their campaign to sow discord before the 2016 U.S. election.
-Since April, the jobs section of the Federal News Agency’s website has been recruiting for English speaking journalists for USA Really.
+The domain name for USA Really was registered privately from a Russian address, and promoted by the Federal News Agency, which is allegedly owned by “Putin’s Chef,” restaurateur oligarch Yevgeny Prigozhin, who was among 13 Russians indicted by special counsel Robert Mueller for their campaign to sow discord before the 2016 U.S. election.
+Since April, the jobs section of the Federal News Agency’s website has been recruiting English-speaking journalists for USA Really.

 Malkevich repeatedly ignored or deflected questions about USA Really’s funding.

-The new site appears to be a much lower-quality effort than content from past Russian propaganda social media ventures, some which has even been shared by advisors of President Trump and even his son, Donald Trump Jr., in the days before the election.
+The new site appears to be a much lower-quality effort than content from past Russian propaganda social media ventures, some of which has been shared by advisers of President Trump and even his son Donald Trump Jr. in the days before the election.

 “Are there any congrats for the straights?
 No,” the post reads.
 Another post from the same week stokes outrage in a headline with mangled grammar.
 “A High School Teacher Was Fired After Forgot the Name of Transgender Student,” it reads.